ptahdunbar/Vagrant.json/README.md

 # Varrgrant

-> Bootstrap your local development environment with first-class support for vagrant and chef.
+> Bootstrap an OS stack with first-class support for vagrant and chef.

 ## Requirements
 * Latest version vagrant; [http://vagrantup.com](http://www.vagrantup.com/)
-* Berkshelf; `sudo gem install berkshelf`

 Run these commands in the project's working directory.